JennTay2018/JennTay2018.github.io/index.md

 ## Welcome to GitHub Pages
-title: Welcome to Jennifer and Taylor's page!
+Welcome to Jennifer and Taylor's page!
-description: Feel free to bookmark this to keep an eye on our project updates.
+Feel free to bookmark this to keep an eye on our project updates.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.